nicoestrada/nsetoken/README.md

 In order to complete the connection to Ethereum network, I used (https://infura.io) as the API client

 When the app is ran using *Flutter run*, the wallet balance is a live reflection of the current getBalance amount from my provided wallet address on Ethereum.
-The the smart contract is written on the Ethereum network in the Rinkeby Test Network.
+The smart contract is written on the Ethereum network in the Rinkeby Test Network.

 I enjoyed building this starter project as an introduction to my Web3 adventures! 🥳